Read our 2017 Report Card for Long.

-From Jan 2011 to Apr 2017, Long missed 110 of 4,356 roll call votes, which is 2.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 89 explanations for these missed votes.
+From Jan 2011 to Feb 2018, Long missed 207 of 4,925 roll call votes, which is 4.2%.
+This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: